Skip to main contentSkip to navigation

 The mistake is treating an SMR drive like any other bad-sector case: attach a write-blocker, start a clone, walk away.
 The blocker suppresses ATA write commands from the operating system, so it does prevent the host from changing anything.
 It has no visibility into the firmware.
 Every second the platters spin, the drive can flush cached writes into the shingled bands & rewrite the very translator you are trying to save.

 The protection that works is a firmware-level lock.
 On Western Digital drives that means issuing the Service Area command to lock User Area writing before the power-on sequence completes; on other families it means engaging PC-3000 hardware write protection before the spindle stabilizes.
 That lock freezes the background firmware processes, not just the host bus, so no imaging tool should touch the host LBA space until it is in place.
+On a suspected SMR case that means leaving the drive powered off and shipping it to the Austin lab rather than re-attempting a clone.

 Recovery runs at the firmware layer with PC-3000, not host imaging software.
 The engineer locks the drive's background processes, saves the secondary translator off the platters, then rolls it back or rebuilds it in workstation RAM.
 If the translator is beyond repair, Physical Block Access reads the shingled bands directly.